 Black Flag defends class struggle anarchism against the nihilist-terrorism of Green Anarchist.
-From Black Flag #217 (1999)
+Two articles from Black Flag #217 (1999).

 In issue 215 of Black Flag we ran a critique of the politics of Green Anarchist, "Irrationalism - Steve Booth Against the Machine"1 , which attacked propositions by Steve Booth (in Green Anarchist 51) in favour of "acts of intense violence against the system with no obvious motives, no pattern".
 Booth stated that: